NCAR/HPC-Docs/docs/compute-systems/casper/remote-desktops.md

     specify:

     - Your project code.
     - The wallclock time you want in `HH:MM:SS` format.
 The default is 4 hours and the maximum is 24 hours.
+    - Whether you wish to render the desktop itself on the GPU using VirtualGL.
+      In general, we recommend leaving this off and using `vglrun` to launch applications which need GPU acceleration.
+Some applications (e.g., IDL) may become unstable with GPU acceleration active in the desktop.
     - Which GPU you wish to use for hardware acceleration - a GP100 (default) or an L40 GPU.
     - Any optional arguments.
 In the example, the user requests 20 GB of memory.

     All VNC jobs must run on a node with a visualization GPU.
 If you specify custom resource requirements, those requirements will be modified if